Family helps city of Nolanville to bring Christmas to kids

+NOLANVILLE — A Nolanville family made a huge difference in the lives of some the city’s children this week.

-NOLANVILLE — A Nolanville family that wishes to be anonymous took it upon themselves to buy every toy or gift that a child wrote and requested from “Santa” at Nolanville City Hall recently.
+The family — who wish to be anonymyous — took it upon themselves to buy every toy or gift that a child wrote and requested from “Santa” at Nolanville City Hall recently.

 The family said they are not doing it for any recognition.